General Usage

 axel

-axel not only downloads files over different protocols, but accelrates the process by using multiple connections to retrieve files from the destination.
-Axel is availale on Rivanna through module load axel.
+axel not only downloads files over different protocols, but accelerates the process by using multiple connections to retrieve files from the destination.
+Axel is available on Rivanna/Afton through module load axel.

 The syntax for using axel over 10 connections is as follows: